 27- What is the difference CollectionViews & TableViews?

-TableViews display a list of items, in a single column, a vertical fashion, and limited to vertical scrolling only.
+TableViews display a list of items, in a single column, a vertical fashion, and limited to vertical or horizontal scrolling only.

 CollectionViews also display a list of items, however, they can have multiple columns and rows.

 28- What is Alamofire doing?

 Alamofire uses URL Loading System in the background, so it does integrate well with the Apple-provided mechanisms for all the network development.
 This means, It provides chainable request/response methods, JSON parameter and response serialization, authentication, and many other features.
 It has thread mechanics and execute requests on a background thread and call completion blocks on the main thread.

 29- REST, HTTP, JSON — What’s that?